Published on: 13/06/2024 · Last updated on: 20/01/2025

 How do I access Copilot?

-Ensure you are already logged into your University account on your device then go to https://copilot.microsoft.com in your browser.
-Copilot is designed to be used with Edge, though most modern browsers support it.
+Ensure you are logged into your University account on your device then go to https://copilot.microsoft.com or copilot.cloud.microsoft in your browser.
+Copilot is designed to be used with Edge, though most browsers support it.

 Introduction to Copilot video overview

 Click to view this introductory overview of the features of Copilot for Bing, including how to use text prompts, create images and upload a file.
-This video was updated in October 2024.
-Copilot is in active development and you may notice changes to the interface and/or available functionality.
+This video is scheduled to be reviewed and updated in March 2025.

 Example prompts to use with Copilot